Livestock Worrying And The Law.

 Under current law, police are often unable to pursue successful legal action against owners who allow their dogs to attack sheep and other farm animals.
+However, livestock worrying is a criminal offence punishable by fines and even imprisonment.
+See our other Holidays4Dogs article on 7 laws dog owners need to be aware of here.

 Research conducted by NFU found that 80% of dog owners walked their dogs in the countryside, with 60% of those allowing their dog off the lead.
 7% of dog owners admitted that their dogs had chased livestock in the past.
-However, in reality, this figure is likely to be higher.
+However, in reality, this figure is likely to be much higher.

 For small scale farmers, in particular, the impact of livestock worrying is hugely detrimental.
 While insurance may cover some costs of replacing animals, there is potentially an impact on future breeding programmes which can take a number of years to rectify.

 For dog owners, it is vitally important to keep dogs on the lead around livestock.
 The mere presence of a dog can be enough to spook pregnant ewes, for instance.
+The stress can often induce premature birth, or abortion.
+The situation can be worse if there are two, or more dogs, involved.

 Farmers are advised by the NFU to keep livestock away from public footpaths, but this is not always practical.